Academic judgment is a judgment that is made about a matter where only the opinion of an academic expert is sufficient.

-So, we cannot put ourselves in the position of examiners in order to re-mark work or pass comment on the marks given.
-However, we can look at whether the university has correctly followed its own assessment, marking and moderation procedures, and whether there was any unfairness or bias in the decision-making process.
+The Higher Education Act 2004 specifically states that we cannot look at academic judgment.
+Rule 3.2 in our Scheme Rules states that we cannot consider a complaint to the extent that it relates to a matter of academic judgment.
+For example, we cannot put ourselves in the position of the examiners in order to re-mark work or pass comment on the marks given to the student.
+However, we can look at whether the HE provider has correctly followed its own procedures, for example, its assessment, marking and moderation procedures, and whether there was any unfairness or bias in the decision-making process the HE provider followed.

 Act or Omission

-This means something you think that the university has done wrong or something you think the university should have done and has failed to do.
+In the context of a complaint, this means something a student thinks the HE provider has done wrong or something the HE provider should have done and has failed to do.

 For further information and to download a Form, please see 'Make a complaint'.